You have options on obtaining your certificate to provide proof of COVID-19 vaccination.

 - Most providers give you a CDC COVID-19 Vaccination Card that lists: your name, date of birth, the COVID-19 vaccination(s) you received, and the clinic.
 Keep your vaccination card in case you need it for future use.
 Take a picture of your vaccination card as a backup copy.

-- If you were vaccinated in Connecticut, you may visit: CT WiZ Access My Immunization Record to access your or your minor child’s ‘CT WiZ official immunization record’ through the CT WiZ Public Portal.
+- If you were vaccinated in Connecticut, you may visit: CT WiZ Access My Immunization Record to learn how to access your or your minor child’s ‘CT WiZ official immunization record’ containing a SMART Health QR code through the CT WiZ Public Portal.

 - Note: The Connecticut Department of Public Health does not issue replacement 'CDC COVID-19 Vaccination Cards' to the public.
 Acceptable proof of COVID-19 vaccination include: your CDC COVID-19 vaccination card, your CT WiZ official immunization record, and your provider’s or pharmacy’s patient portal vaccination record.

 - Click here for information from the FBI about how it is a crime to make or buy a fake COVID-19 vaccination record card.
 If you did not receive the vaccine, do not buy fake vaccine cards, do not make your own vaccine cards, and do not fill-in blank vaccination record cards with false information.
 The unauthorized use of an official government agency's seal is a crime and may be punishable under Title 18 United States Code, Section 1017, and other applicable laws.